alextanhongpin/architecture-decision-records/golang/034-handler-interface.md

 Should context be passed as the first argument?
 Preferably, if there is a need to inject additional context, e.g. unit of work.

+However, for stuff like tracing etc, it is arguably easier to decorate the function than to pass the context.
+To build reusable library, we do not want to couple the implementation of tracing to the package, unless it can be achieved using the standard library.

 ## Decisions